oro-os/link/README.md

 line of the Power Supply Unit (PSU) in cases where tests have failed, timed out, or where the SUT is otherwise un-responsive.

+The link also sniffs and traces all packets sent/received by the Link/SUT ethernet controller (using the `link-rpcap` utility), allowing for applications like WireShark to connect and sniff all packets sent between the two for debugging purposes.

 ```mermaid
 %%{ init: { 'flowchart': { 'curve': 'linear' } } }%%
 flowchart TD